-- 6.6.4.4.2.
-Child Restraint Systems of the "Q-Size specific vehicle" category: when tested in a complete vehicle or a vehicle body shell, the head shall not come into contact with any part of the vehicle.
+6.6.4.4.2.
+Child restraint systems of the -O-Size Specific vehicle ISOFIX" of the category forward facing child restraint systems (ISO/F2 and ISO/F3): when tested in a complete vehicle or a vehicle body shell, the head shall not come into contact with any part of the vehicle.
 However, if there is contact, the head impact criterion HIC and the Head Acceleration 3ms shall be used as assessment criteria.
-In tests with complete vehicles it shall be possible to remove the dummies from the Child Restraint System without the use of tools after the test. - 6.6.4.4.3 Dummy-During the dynamic tests, no part of the Child Restraint System restraining the child in position shall fail.
+In tests with complete vehicles it shall be possible to remove the manikins from the child restraint system without the use of tools after the test.

+6.6.4.4.3 \\\\ During the dynamic tests, no part of the Child Restraint System restraining the child in position shall fail.
 This includes buckles, locking systems and reclining systems, except where identified as a load limiting device.
-Any load limiting device must be identified in the manufacturers' technical descriptions as defined in paragraph 3.2.1. - 6.6.4.5.
-Dummy criteria for lateral impact for forward and rearward facing Child Restraint System. - 6.6.4.5.1.
-Main injury assessment criterion Head containment
+Any load limiting device shall be identified in the manufacturers' technical descriptions as defined in paragraph 3.2.1.

+6.6.4.5.
+Dummy criteria for lateral impact for forward and rearward facing Child Restraint System.

+6.6.4.5.1.
+Main injury assessment criterion - Head containment

-During the loading phase of lateral impact testing, up to 80 ms, side protection shall always be positioned at the level at the dummy's head centre of gravity perpendicular to the direction of the door intrusion.
-This containment will be assessed by a video analysis.
-Front on and overhead camera views are assessed.
+During the loading phase of lateral impact testing, up to 80 ms, side protection shall always be positioned at the level at the dummy's-head centre of gravity perpendicular to the direction of the door intrusion.
 Head containment will be assessed by the following criteria:

-- (a) No head contact with the door panel. - (b) Head must not exceed a vertical plane identified by a red line on top of the door (top view camera). - 6.6.4.5.2.
-During the dynamic tests, no part of the Child Restraint System actually helping to keep restraining the child in position shall break, and no fail.
+- (a) No head contact with the door panel. - (b) Head shall not exceed a vertical plane identified by a red line on top of the door (top view camera).
+This vertical plane is identified by a line on the impacted door as defined in Annex 6 Appendix 3 Figure 1.

-This shall include, buckles, locking system or displacement system shall release.
-It is permissible for parts of systems and reclining systems, except where such systems are identified as a load limiting device and perform as predicted.
-Any load limiting device must be identified in the seat to deform provided in doing so it does not directly affect the integrity of the seat
+6.6.4.5.2.
+During the dynamic tests, no part of the Child Restraint System restraining the child in position shall fail.
+This shall include buckles, locking systems and reclining systems, except where such systems are identified as a load limiting device and perform as predicted.
+Any load limiting device shall be identified in manufacturers' technical descriptions as defined in paragraph 3.2.1.